-Working and living on farm
+Working and living on a farm

-Socialising in a rural community
+Socialising in rural areas

 Sam White and Kate Stewart explain why they joined Young Farmers.